Silk Road — Ancient Trade Routes That Connected the East and West

 Endless Desert Along Silk Road, Photo by Meng Kaikuo.

-History of the Silk Roads in China.
+History of the Silk Roads in China

 Zhang Qian left the Han Empire in 139 BC and returned in 126 BC.

-His group had walked through the vast prairie, gobi, desert, mountain, lake, and depopulated zones over 2000 years ago, captured Xiongnu twice and fought bravely to escape and return.
+His group had walked through the vast prairie, gobi, desert, mountain, lake, and depopulated zones over 2000 years ago, captured Xiongnu twice, and fought bravely to escape and return.

-In the end, Yuezhi didn't want to revenge anymore, but Zhang Qian brought back extremely valuable information about the western regions of the Han Empire.
+In the end, Yuezhi didn't want revenge anymore, but Zhang Qian brought back extremely valuable information about the western regions of the Han Empire.

 Shandanjun Army Horse Breeding Farm in Gansu and Qinghai Provinces along the rounte, Built by General Huo Qubing in 121 BC, Photo by Chen Min.